JACorley1/UWG-SE2-Spring22-Team1/README.md

 4. Launch the client by with `mvn javafx:run`.
 5. On the title screen, register for an account.
 6. Once the account has been successfully registered, you will be logged in automatically.
-7. - **NOTE ABOUT DEMOING UI FEATURES**
-  - Need to adjust contstructors in the Habit and Login codebehinds to demo features as the integration with server and client currently
-  - does not allow for testing of features in the HabitScreen UI.
-  - Adjustment to make:
-  -   In the initialize methods in HabitScreenCodeBehind.java and LoginScreen.java pass in "true" as shown: this.(relatedvalue)Model(true);.